gtechsltn/ember-simple-auth-github-octane/README.md

 The `authenticated` object should have three properties: `access_token`, `authenticator`, and `provider`.
-If you copy the token and use it in place of
-<OAUTH-TOKEN> in this `curl` command:
+If you copy the token and use it in place of `<OAUTH-TOKEN>` in this `curl` command:

 ```sh
 curl -H "Authorization: Bearer <OAUTH-TOKEN>" https://api.github.com/user
 ```

-You should receive your own user data.
+You should receive your own user data flashed to the terminal.
 This sets the stage for the final step, incorporating the access token in fetching the user data from within Ember.

-## Populate a Model with Data from GitHub.
+## Populate a Model with Data from GitHub

 In previous versions of `ember-simple-auth`, this next step was cleanly accomplished with an `authorizer`, but authorizers [have been